Eugene-Fed/test_for_MindSet/README.md

 - [x] ~~Add train data augmentation for Model creation.~~ Add image normalization layer into the Model for increase accuracy of training and recognition.
 **After 150 epochs - loss: ~ 0.33, accuracy: ~ 0.94**
 - [x] Add Train, Validation and Test datasets of 125k, 25k and 25k elements respectively.
+- [x] ~~Increase resolution of train and production images from 28 to 32 pixels.~~ Original data has resolution of letters less then 32 pixels.
+- [ ] Rewrite `parse_ru-mnist.py` to minimize errors in image-labels data.
+- [ ] Add image normalization before searching symbol blocks.
 - [ ] Check dataset for errors - **WORK IN PROGRESS: ...10%...**
-- [ ] Increase resolution of train and production images from 28 to 32 pixels.
 - [ ] Train model on more font variants.
 - [ ] Remove numbers from the training dataset and leave only 33 uppercase letters.
 We can check if a character matches a pattern before adding a new element to the dataset.
 - [ ] Create adaptive setting of Brihtness/Contrast.